khoirulhasin/interactive/README.md

 ```
 userRoute.get('/:id', validateAuth, userGetByIdValidationRules(), validate, getUserByIdController);
 ```
-every user will be checked in validator before access some features
+every user will be checked the data authorization in validator before access some features

 ```
 export const projectDeleteValidationRules = () => {